anotherjesse/millicache/README.md

-smallcache
+millicache
 ==========

 An in-memory, in-process, least resently used (LRU) cache with expiration for python.

+Use case:

+ * 1000 items
+ * 1 ms or less for get/set

-The goal is to mirror the python-memcache interface - allowing you to use smallcache as a drop in replacement for those times you can't use memcache.
+The goal is to mirror the python-memcache interface - allowing you to use millicache as a drop in replacement for those times you can't use memcache.

 Example
 -------

-    import smallcache
+    import millicache

     # create a cache, maximum of 100 items
-    c = smallcache.Client(100)
+    c = millicache.Client(100)

     c.set('dog', 'fred')
     => True